giudicelli/symfony-distributed-architecture/README.md

 Symfony Distributed Architecture is a Symfony bundle.
 It extends [distributed-architecture](https://github.com/giudicelli/distributed-architecture) to provide compatibility with the Command system from Symfony.

+If you want to use an interface to control you distributed architecture, you can install [symfony-distributed-architecture-admin](https://github.com/giudicelli/symfony-distributed-architecture-admin).

 ## Installation

 ```bash